ShujiaHuang/cmdbtools/README.md

 ## Query a single variant

-A single variant can be retrieved from CMDB by using `query-varaint`.
+Variants could be retrieved from CMDB by using `query-varaint`.

 Run `cmdbtools query-variant -h` to see all available options.
+There's two different ways to retrive variants.
+One is to use `-c` and `-p` parameters for single variant, the other way is for multiple positions, which could be used by `-l`

-Here is an example for quering a varaint by chromosome name and position.
+Here is an example for quering single varaint by chromosome name and position.

 ```bash
 cmdbtools query-variant -c chr17 -p 41234470